Ender-Development/EnderModpackTweaks/README.md

   - added config options to add more Speleothems to the world
 - ✅ tweaking [Dark Utilities](https://www.curseforge.com/minecraft/mc-mods/dark-utilities)
   - increase the CollisionBox of the Vector Plate, to make items visible when using something like ItemPhysics
-  - allow Vector Plates to insert items into inventories (either in front or behind the plate)
+  - allow Vector Plates to insert items into inventories (either in front or below the plate)
   - only allow Items to be moved by the Vector Plate
 - ✅ tweaking [Lightweight Blood Mechanics](https://www.curseforge.com/minecraft/mc-mods/lightweight-blood-mechanics
   - add an offset to the bleeding overlay renderer